Introduction

 LEVEL 4 - Do not travel | This level represents the highest risk level; individuals traveling to these countries face higher-than-average, life-threatening risks to their security and safety. |

-The Level-4 Advisory States in Mexico to Avoid at All Costs
+Places in Mexico to Avoid at All Costs (Level 4)

 Below is a list of the regions within Mexico that the State Department has issued a Level-4 do-not-travel advisory due to the high crime and kidnapping risk in those areas.